-10. Career Consular Officers and their dependents who are citizens of the foreign nation which their Consular Office represents, and who are stationed and living in Georgia under orders of their respective governments, shall be entitled to enroll in University System institutions on payment of resident fees.
-This arrangement shall apply to those Consular Officers whose nations operate on the principle of educational reciprocity with the United States.

-11. Military personnel, and their dependents, stationed in Georgia and on active duty, except military personnel assigned to System institutions for educational purposes, shall pay the same fees assessed residents of Georgia.
+- (f) career consular officers and their dependents who are citizens of the foreign nation which their consular office represents, and who are stationed and living in Georgia under orders of their respective governments.
+This waiver shall apply only to those consular officers whose nations operate on the principle of educational reciprocity with the United States. - (g) military personnel and their dependents stationed in Georgia and on active duty unless such military personnel are assigned as students to System institutions for educational purposes.